The primary export you receive when you require the library. For example:

 Parse the process arguments table.

-The list of arguments to parse.
-Defaults to the global arg
+table.<string>The list of arguments to parse.
+Defaults to the global arg table

 which contains the arguments the process was started with.